GianMicheleBravo/3D-extinciton-map-software-for-astronomy/README.md

 lambd is the wavelenght for which extinction is desired.
 Can be a single value or can be a list (or array) of wavelengths.

 output = 'full' denotes what output is given.
 Letting output = 'full' will give both in magnitude ('mag') and ('flux') as a python dictonary.
 Letting output = 'mag' will give how many magnitudes of extiction light has for a given wavelength.
-Letting output = 'flux' will give the factor of the light that will reach the observer through the dust (as an example, a factor of 0.3 means that 30% of the light from the star reaches the telescope through the dust).
+Letting output = 'flux' will give the factor of the light that will reach the observer through the dust (as an example, a factor of 0.3 means that 30% of the light from a given object reaches the telescope through the dust).

 unit = 'meters' is the unit in which the wavelength is given.
 Currently supported units are Ångström and nanometers.
 If no unit is given, it is assumed that the wavelength is given in meters.